 Almonty defers advanced stripping costs incurred during the production stage of its operations.
-Should the estimate of the stripping ratio change over time as a result of a change/optimization in the design of the open pits, then Almonty will revisit its deferred stripping expenditures policy.
+Should the estimate of the stripping ratio change over time as a result of a change/optimization in the design of the open pits, then Almonty will revisit the deferral and amortization rates related to its deferred stripping expenditures policy.
 The calculation of the life-of-mine stripping ratio requires the use of judgments and estimates such as estimates of tonnes of waste to be removed over the life of the mining area and economically recoverable reserves extracted as a result.
 Changes in a mine's life and design will usually result in changes to the expected stripping ratio (waste to mineral reserves ratio).
 These changes are accounted for prospectively.